Arctic Weather and Climate

 The 2018 Intergovernmental Panel on Climate Change (IPCC) report stated that global average temperatures increased 1.0°C (1.8°F) above pre-industrial levels.
 The 2021 IPCC report stated that the world is likely to reach or exceed 1.5°C (2.7°F) of warming by 2040, if not sooner.
 Depending on the degree of emissions, the world could warm by 4.4°C (7.9°F) by 2100 with catastrophic results.
 Temperature records supporting IPCC findings have been assembled from thousands of land and ocean observation sites covering a large, representative portion of the Earth's surface, and carefully controlled for possible biases arising from station and instrument changes.

-In January 2017, NOAA reported that 2016 was the warmest year in its 137-year series, the third straight year this global annual temperature record has been broken.
-2020 tied with 2016 as the warmest year on record.
+In January 2023, NOAA reported that 2022 had been the sixth-warmest year on record, and that the 10 warmest years on record had all occurred since 2010.
 For the most current information regarding global temperatures, please visit the NASA Goddard Institute for Space Sciences (GISS) surface temperature data.

 Oceans dominate the planet's surface, and a comparison of multiple sea surface temperature records showed that sea surface temperatures are also rising.
 As ocean temperatures increase, the space between molecules expands.
 This process known as thermal expansion is also driving ocean levels higher, and may be responsible for as much as a third of sea level rise.
 The other two-thirds come from alpine glacial melt and ice sheet melt (primarily Greenland), split evenly.
 Learn more about how glaciers and ice sheets contribute to sea level rise.